 Kathakali: Kathakali, deriving from the words “katha” (meaning story) and “kali” (meaning play), is a highly stylized classical Indian dance-drama.
 This classical Keralan art form employs make-up, elaborate costumes, detailed gestures, and well-defined body movements that are accompanied by music and percussion to present the stories of the greatest Hindu epics.
 A Kathakali actor uses immense concentration, skill and physical stamina, gained from regimented training based on Kalaripayattu, the ancient martial art of Kerala, to prepare for this demanding art form.
 Actors never speak, enacting their story purely through the movement of the hands (mudras), facial expressions (rasas), and bodily movements.

-Yoga/Meditation: Each morning will begin with sessions of yoga and meditation focused on centering and connecting the body, mind, and spirit.
+Yoga/Meditation: Each morning will begin with sessions of Theravedic meditation centering and connecting the body, mind, and spirit.
 These sessions will create a space for systematic self-exploration and provide the in-depth focus required for the day’s work.
-The goal of these sessions will be to develop a conscious exploration of the self, its functions and the tools with which to work with its ever-illusive focus.
+The goal of these meditations will be to develop a conscious exploration of the self, its functions and the tools with which to work with its ever illusive focus.

-Whole Theater – Training: Led by Theater Mitu company members, this class will prepare artists to create work that is rigorously and simultaneously visual, aural, emotional, intellectual and spiritual.
+Whole Theater – Training: Led by Associate Artist Denis Butkus in collaboration with other Theater Mitu company members, this class will prepare artists to create work that is rigorously and simultaneously visual, aural, emotional, intellectual and spiritual.
 This course will take the idea of Whole Theater from the theoretical into the intensely physical by focusing on corporeal training and creation tools.
 Through these sessions participants will develop a deeper understanding of a disciplined artistic process, gather tools for cultivating a broader global awareness, and begin to identify and articulate their personal artistic taste.
 This class will weave elements from the classical theater and ritual traditions of Japan, India, Bali, Mongolia, Thailand, and Iran into a method of theatrical exploration designed to push artists in new and unexpected directions.

 Whole Theater – Research: This course will view the panorama of Theater Mitu’s core research, training, laboratory, and creation methodologies, known as Whole Theater.
-Taught by the company’s Founding Artistic Director, Rubén Polendo, this time will be spent exploring The Major Keys, the conceptual framework by which the company structures and organizes all aspects of its practice.
-The course will explore the artist’s relationship with the space between acting and performance, design and installation and multimedia and interactive technology.
+Taught by the company’s Founding Artistic Director, Rubén Polendo, class time will be spent exploring the artist’s relationship with the space between acting and performance, design and installation, and multimedia and interactive technology.
 We will probe and explore varied works, methods, and processes from a range of artists across disciplines and forms.
 We will examine how theatrical elements within these forms can contribute to an experience at once intensely emotional, intellectual, and spiritual.
 Participants will develop robust research tools with which to investigate work in performance, ritual, pop-culture, visual art, and music – all towards the conceptualization and creation of their own original theatrical works.